Our tips for building the perfect Home Office

 When the weather’s nice in the summer months, there’s no better place to work than in the sun.
 If you have room for a private balcony, then consider building one.
 You could always build in large patio doors on one wall.
 That way, you can simply open them up and move your desk closer to this space in order to work with a view.

-Room for a bed?
+Room for a rest?

 Our 5 favourite home office designs